apache/mynewt-site/docs/os/modules/shell/shell.md

 # Shell

-The shell is the program which puts up a prompt for a command, processes commands, and returns output.
-Interacting with the console of a device is done using a shell program.
+The shell is package sitting on top of console, handling 2 jobs.
+Processing console input and implementing newtmgr line protocol over serial.
+Shell runs on it's own task.

 ## Description

-Shell processes console input one line at a time.
-Eggs can register handlers for their commands.
-Shell parses the input, matches it against the set of registered commands, and then calls the handler it finds.
+First job is directing incoming commands to other subsystems.
+It parses the incoming character string, and splits it into tokens.
+Then shell looks for the subsystem to handle this command based on the first token of input.

+Subsystems register their command handlers using *shell_cmd_register()*.
+When shell calls the command handler, it passes the other tokens as arguments.

 A few commands are currently available in the shell - `tasks`, `log`, and `stat stat`.
 A $ prompt sign will be coming soon!

+Second job is doing framing, encoding and decoding newtmgr protocol when it's carried over the console.
+Protocol handler (libs/newtmgr) registers itself using *shell_nlip_input_register()*, and shell calls the registered handler for every frame.
+Outgoing frames for the protocol are sent using *shell_nlip_output()*.

 Create a sim target to check out these commands available in shell.